reznov11/web-vulns/README.md

       Twitter: @pentester11

-This will contain tools for top vulns have been classified by OWASP.
+This project will contain tools for top vulns have been classified by OWASP.

 From time to time i'll create a new tool for the rest of the most commons vulnerabilities for whom interested in